streamingfast/substreams/docs/developer-guide/substreams-sinks.md

 ## **General Requirements**

-One of the critical steps involved is the creation of a protobuf that forms data to meet the requirements of a sink.
-The protobuf is populated with blockchain data captured in a Substreams module and then used as output.
-Existing sink solutions, such as PostgreSQL, provided by StreamingFast, demonstrate this functionality.
-It’s important to note that databases are merely one type of sink.
+The first step of having your Substreams ready to be consumed by a particular Sink involves the creation of a `map` module whose output type is a Protobuf accepted by it.
+This specific Protobuf is populated from your own Substreams Protobuf types, you can see this as a transformation of your types into a format suitable for Sink to ingest.

+For example, database-likes Substreams Sinks such as PostgreSQL or MongoDB accepts a module's output of type [substreams.database.v1.DatabaseChanges](https://github.com/streamingfast/substreams-database-change/blob/develop/proto/database/v1/database.proto#L5).

+It’s important to note that databases are merely one type of sink, the sink you are targeting determines what output type you should respect.

 The sink reads the specific protobuf-based data being sent out of Substreams and performs the processing for it.
 Every sink performs differently regarding the data received, most of them performing some kind of storage.